bbatsov/metaredux/_posts/2024-02-20-nrepl-1-1-1-improved-completion-with-compliment-lite.md

 - *Local bindings and resources*.
 Those two sources of completions completely rely on context, so they are disabled in Compliment-lite.
 - *Documentation*.
 The `documentation` function is absent from Compliment-lite.

-None of those, were things supported by `incomplete`, so nothing lost.
+None of those were things supported by `incomplete`, so nothing lost.
 Naturally, it made sense for nREPL to adopt it and offer improved out-of-the-box completion experience to Clojure programmers.
 As this doesn't affect the public API of nREPL[^2] I've opted to ship this change in a "bug-fix" release.
 A version like